-It’s important to know who you are, to know who you aren’t, and to know the difference, especially when it comes to using I.D.
+It is important to know who you are, to know who you are not, and to know the difference, especially when it comes to using I.D.

 According to California Penal Code Section 529, you may be guilty of false Impersonation when: